latextemplates/IEEE/README.md

 ### Q: I get the error  `! pdfTeX error (font expansion): auto expansion is only possible with scalable fonts.`

 Install the `cm-super` package using the MiKTeX package manager.
 Then, run `initexmf --mkmaps` on the command line.
 (Long description: http://tex.stackexchange.com/a/324972/9075)

+### Q: I have questions on the IEEEtran class itself.

+The author of the class offers a large FAQ at <http://www.michaelshell.org/tex/ieeetran/>.
+Please read on there.

 ### Q: How can I reformat my .tex files?